edp8489/edp8489.github.io/_drafts/joint-margin-methods.md

 $$ (R_t + R_b)^2 + R_s^3 \le 1.0 $$

 The bolt bending allowable is based on the modulus of rupture (refs NSTS-08307 and Bruhn).
+Bruhn D1.7, Table D1.2a.
+Bending allowable moment uses Fb - modulus of rupture - calculated per chapter C3 C3.4 - Cozzone plastic bending
+Fb = fm + f0(k-1)
+k = 1.7 for solid round section
+"Fb may be a yield or ultimate modulus.
+For yield, Fm = material yield stress.
+For ult, Fm = material ult stress.
+Regardless of which is uses, the corresponding f0 must be known before Fb can be determined.

+(Bruhn D1.14 cites ref 4 for methods)

 ### NASA STD 5020